melezhik/Sparrow6/documentation/internal/repo-and-plugins-api.md

 # Sparrow6::Task::Repository API

-Sparrow6::Task::Repository API is an internal API to interact with Sparrow6 repositories, you probably don't need to get into it's guts, but if you do, here is briefly outlined API.
+Sparrow6::Task::Repository API is an internal API to interact with Sparrow repositories, you probably don't need to get into it's guts, but if you do, here is brief documentation.

 Index update